 GOAL 1: Demonstrate clinical competence.

-• Learning Outcome 2: Students produce diagnostic images according to protocol
+• Learning Outcome 2: Students produce quality diagnostic images according to protocol

 • Learning Outcome 1: Students modify routine imaging parameters to accommodate patient limitations